bruceravel/demeter/documentation/Athena/hephaestus.rst

 of mu(E).
 The data present have all been annotated so that interesting points are marked on the plots.

-The “Save” button will prompt for a file name and save the mu(E) data to a file.
+The :quoted:`Save` button will prompt for a file name and save the mu(E) data to a file.

-One point of this tool is to make obsolete the “Reference Spectra” printout from EXAFS Materials that is found at many beamlines. http://exafsmaterials.com/Ref_Spectra_0.4MB.pdf
+One point of this tool is to make obsolete the :quoted:`Reference Spectra` printout from EXAFS Materials that is found at many beamlines. http://exafsmaterials.com/Ref_Spectra_0.4MB.pdf